Egypt billionaire Sawiris family to invest "like never before"

 The remarks by one of Egypt’s top businessmen could help rebuild confidence in a nation buffeted by political turmoil for two and a half years.
 Bankruptcy was averted when Gulf states poured in aid after the army ousted Mursi on July 3, responding to protests by millions of Egyptians.

-Investors have been spooked and tourists have stayed away since an uprising brought down President Hosni Mubarak in February 2011, who like Mursi was given a push by the generals.
-That has hammered two of Egypt’s main foreign currency sources.
+Investors have been spooked and tourists have stayed away since an uprising brought down President Hosni Mubarak in February 2011, who like Mursi was given a push by the generals, hammering two of Egypt’s main sources of foreign currency.

 “There are two opinions, one that the people who went down on June 30 should go back to the squares, my point is we should go back to our work and build our country,” he said, referring to the date that marked the start of mass rallies against Mursi.